 Leopold's Ice Cream is probably one of the most Instagrammable spots in Savannah, but good luck capturing a shot of your ice cream in front of the famous Leopold's & SCAD signs before it melts!
 [Photo sources: 1, 2, 3, 4)

 I don't want to include too many photo galleries, so I'll combine the rest into a single large one below.
 I may add more photos at a later date if I get requests! 🙂

 Each piece of chocolate is a tiny work of art in itself!
 If you don't believe me, just take a peek at their Signature Chocolat Dark Chocolate Bar, the Savannah Honey Chocolate Bar, or the Almond Bark Angel Face Intaglios.
 The store was founded in 2010 by Adam Turoni when he was only 20 years old, and he was recently named one of the Top Ten Chocolatiers in North America.
-Location: 321 W. Broughton Street.
-Instagram: @chocolatbyadamturoni

 If you’re a fan of Lilly Pulitzer, Kate Spade, or Draper James, you’ll more than likely enjoy the handbags, jewelry, and accessories found at Spartina 449.
 Think of Spartina as Kate and Lilly's southern counterpart!
 Each collection in the store is reminiscent of a particular area of the Lowcountry and draws upon the colors and traditions of that area.
 Their flagship store is in Historic Old Town Bluffton.
-Location: 317 W. Broughton Street.
-Instagram: @spartina449

 In addition to the boutique stores, here are a few national retailers you can find on Broughton Street in Savannah:

-This list is current as of March 2017.
+This list is current as of May 2017.